-The Effects Of Human Activities On Local Climate And Weather Patterns
+The Effects Of Human Activities On Local Climate And Weather

 The Effects Of Deforestation And Other Human Activities On Local Weather

-Sometimes, though, large-scale human activities in an area can have a significant effect on local weather patterns and even have a permanent impact on its climate.
-It is these activities that will be the be focusing of this article.
+Sometimes, large-scale human activities in an area can significantly affect local weather patterns and even have a lasting impact on its climate.
+It is these activities that will be the focus of this article.

-What Is Local Weather
+What Is Local Weather?

-Local Weather
+Local Weather Definition

+Local weather can be defined as the atmospheric conditions confined to a relatively small geographical area at any specific time, which differ significantly from the surrounding regional weather.
 Such an area may include a city zone, a small town, or even a suburb.

 The Human Activities That Influence Local Weather

-Below, you will find a list of the human activities identified to have some of the most significant impacts on local climate:
+Below, you will find a list of the human activities identified to have some of the most significant impacts on the local climate:

 1. Deforestation